Riva Arena Review

 Despite the massive price increase over our previous kitchen speaker, I chose the Riva Arena (which is part of Riva’s new Wand series of products) as a replacement because it provides literally everything I was looking for in a speaker:

 Multiple connectivity options.
-In fact, the Riva is the only speaker system I could find that supports all of the current dominant audio playback methods: Bluetooth, Chromecast ("built-in"), AirPlay, Aux-In, Wi-Fi Direct...
-I think that's it, but maybe I missed something?
+In fact, the Riva is the only speaker system I could find that supports all of the current dominant audio playback methods: Bluetooth, Chromecast (“built-in”), AirPlay/Airplay 2!, Spotify Connect, 3.5mm Aux-In, and Wi-Fi Direct!

 Multi room listening.
 There are multiple options for syncing up Riva devices, even with other non-Riva Chromecast devices.
 You can even sync up Riva devices wirelessly when you’re away from home without your regular home WiFi network.